zwcloud/ImGui/docs/design/RenderTree-Manipulation.md

 So how to implement proper node visibility?
 The most direct way is to disable all nodes at the beginning of a frame.
 In practice, a node's `ActiveSelf` is set to `false` at `Form.NewFrame()`.

+TODO

+- [ ] re-design disabled state and logic.

 ### Node Clipping

 TODO:

-* Clip nodes that's not visible: to visually clip, not logically.
+- [x] Clip nodes that's not visible: to visually clip, not logically.
-* Clip nodes logically: clipped invisible nodes will not run any logic.
+- [ ] Clip nodes logically: clipped invisible nodes will not run any logic.
-* Clip shape: only rectangle; do we need more?
+- [ ] Clip shape: only rectangle; do we need more?

 There are two kinds of clipping:
 * a node using box-model: all children of this node will be clipped by the content-box of this node.